xrdocs/programmability/_blogs/Dial-out-MDT-with-TIG.md

 <p align="justify">The objective is to create a Dial-out MDT, wherein a router initiates a grpc channel with a collector, specifically Telegraf.
 <br>
 <br>
-As this is a Dial-out MDT, the collector must be operational and prepared to receive data when router initiates a grpc channel.
-The initial focus will be on configuring the collector aspect.</p>
+As this is a Dial-out MDT, the collector must be operational and prepared to receive the request when router initiates a grpc channel.
+Once this channel is created, router will start streaming metrics to the collector.
+The initial focus will be on configuring the collector.</p>

-## Collector configuration
+## Telegraf configuration

 To establish the TIG configuration, the subsequent topology and steps will be used: